The Singer Featherweight 222K Sewing Machine

 Collectible, yes - but certainly PRACTICAL!

 Regarding the Motor:

 However, if you purchase a Singer 222K abroad, where the electrical current is 220 voltage, you will need to make the decision to either have it converted or simply purchase a separate voltage converter.
-If you opt to convert your machine, then you will need to either have the 220 volt motor rewound to 110, or purchase an original Featherweight 110 volt motor, the foot controller will need adjusting and the light bulb will need changed as well.
+If you opt to convert your machine, then you will need to either have the 220 volt motor rewound to 110, or purchase an original Featherweight 110-volt motor, the foot controller will need adjusting and the light bulb will need to be changed as well.
 A vintage original Featherweight motor can cost well over $100, and yet it still will have all the old original wiring and no guarantee of how long it will last.
 A rewound motor (a service we offer), while the more expensive option on the front end, is like getting a completely brand new motor on the inside.
 This gives your motor supreme power and assures you of a strong running machine for years to come -- all while keeping the originality of your machine cosmetically.
 A voltage converter is the least expensive option and costs about $20-$30.
 Just make sure you get one that will handle a minimum of 100 watts.
 The downside to a converter is that is a separate unit that must be kept with the machine.

 Regarding the Case:

 Most Featherweight 221 cases will not work with a 222 sewing machine.
 All Featherweight 222 Sewing Machines are just a fraction taller than a 221 preventing the lid from closing properly in most 221 cases.

 Regarding the Manual: